So you want to know how to become an online entrepreneur? Well, amigo, you’re in the right place!

 One way or another, you can’t start asking how to become an online entrepreneur and not start asking what the fiddlesticks SEO is.
 Google sees all.

 3. The Exciting World of Cryptocurrency

 Really, cryptocurrency is an adrenaline-fuelled rock ‘n’ rollercoaster of deeply alluring twists and curves.
 Just look at this graph!
 Look at these curves!

-Investing in cryptocurrency has been a game changer for me and is something I continue to do.
-Crypto is hands down the single biggest money making opportunity out there, and more than that, it’s where the future of currency is heading: into the matrix.
+Investing in cryptocurrency has been a game-changer for many budding online entrepreneurs.
+Crypto is hands down the single biggest money-making opportunity out there, and more than that, it’s where the future of currency is heading: into the matrix.

 There are several ways to make money online through cryptocurrency.
 You have to spend money to make money which is certainly an adage you’ll adopt quickly in your personal journey of online entrepreneurship.

-- Traded: Crypto for crypto transactions.
+- Trade: Crypto for crypto transactions.
 Again, it plays into that insane constant flux of crypto’s value, but trading one crypto for another at the right time can net you some tidy profits.

 Much like traditional finance again, this can be a consuming game of cat and mouse and a surefire way to insanity.
 But there are different levels of trading and different methods all requiring different levels of dedication to the cause.

-- Mined: Yeah, this is another world again and not for the uninitiated.
+- Mine: Yeah, this is another world again and not for the uninitiated.
 But it’s how you actually earn cryptocurrency (as opposed to buying it with traditional currencies).

 Have I got you excited yet?
 Maybe not; it’s a bit of a complex world filled with lingo that sounds like a sci-fi edition of Dungeons and Dragons.
 However, I assure you, it’s worth getting involved.